LorisSigrist/zocker/README.md

 4. `z.Intersection` is not supported
 4. `z.transform` is only supported if it's the last operation in the chain
 5. `z.regex` can be used at most once per string
-6. The generation-customizatio options are very limited (ideas are welcome)
+6. The generation-customization options are very limited (ideas are welcome)

 ### Providing a custom generator